Dreaming Thelema of Kenneth Grant and HP Lovecraft puts forth an unusual perspective on the works of Kenneth Grant.

 We know that American writer HP Lovecraft had no mystic pretensions, though he did say the dream that inspired the short story Nyarlathotep “might have been prophetic”.
-Kenneth Grant made much use of Lovecraft’s work, using it to reformulate the ideal of Thelema.
+Kenneth Grant made much use of Lovecraft’s work, using it to formulate his idiosyncratic postermodenist notion of Thelema.
 The following quotation from Lovecraft’s The Call of Cthulhu (1926) is oft used but we make no apology for repeating it here.

 “We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.
 The sciences, each straining in its own direction, have hitherto harmed us little; but some day the piecing together of dissociated knowledge will open up such terrifying vistas of reality, and of our frightful position therein, that we shall either go mad from the revelation or flee from the deadly light into the peace and safety of a new dark age.”

 The disquieting prophecy was written almost a century ago.
 The application of the sciences, “each straining in its own direction”, has by now irreparably harmed us and all other life on this planet.
 Humanity has opted to enter a new dark age, and cannot turn back now—indeed, ‘turning back’ would necessitate confronting the lurking horror that haunts the works of HP Lovecraft, the horror of the Abyss.
 The fearsome apparitions arising on the face of the deep, as typified in the writings of Lovecraft and Grant, are merely the reflection of man’s consciousness, his image of himself as he truly is.